douginoz/HAOS-GPT-Theatre/README.md

 It seems to work well - it describes the environment and produces suggestions that make sense.
 For example it will understand people don't want the room too warm; that there's no point cooling an empty room; that the lights shouldn't all go (back) on if a second person enters a room where someone is already in it watching a video.

 **

+go to the Code section of this github repository to see more of the text dialog and responses.